 The Independent Commission Against Corruption (ICAC) Inquiry in 2021 into allegations of impropriety at Canterbury Council (Operation Dasha), indicated concerns that varying development standards can dilute transparency in the planning system and allow opportunities for corruption.

-The proposed changes to clause 4.6 clarify the requirements for variations to development standards and improves transparency and accountability in the planning system by introducing a monitoring and performance framework.
+The changes to clause 4.6 clarify the requirements for variations to development standards and improve transparency and accountability in the planning system by introducing a monitoring and performance framework.